Rashmita2/CodingChallenges/README.md

 # CodingChallenges
-Coding challenges from Leetcode and Hackerank Languages used: Java
+Coding challenges from Leetcode and Hackerank.
+Languages used: Java